 Available-for-sale financial assets are (non-derivative) financial assets that are designated as available for sale or are not classified in any of the three preceding categories.
 After initial recognition, available-for-sale financial assets are measured at fair value.
-Gains or losses from fair value adjustments, except for interest, exchange rate differences that relate to debt instruments and dividends from an equity instrument, are recognized in other comprehensive income (loss) is transferred to profit or loss.
+Gains or losses from fair value adjustments, except for interest, exchange rate differences that relate to debt instruments and dividends from an equity instrument, are recognized in other comprehensive income.
+When the investment is disposed of or in case of impairment, the other comprehensive income (loss) is transferred to profit or loss.